Kamou no Ohkusu

-Cinnamomum camphora are enormous, evergreen trees wich grow in southern China, southern Japan, Korea, Vietnam, as well as many other countries where it has been introduced and often turned into invasive species.
+Cinnamomum camphora are enormous, evergreen trees that grow in southern China, southern Japan, Korea, Vietnam, as well as many other countries where it has been introduced and often turned into invasive species.

-Every part of this tree contain camphor and for centuries these trees have been used for the extraction of this substance, which was used as a food additive, medicine, part of incense and other products.
+Every part of this tree contains camphor and for centuries these trees have been used for the extraction of this substance, which was used as a food additive, medicine, part of incense, and other products.

 Description of the tree

-Kamou no Ohkusu is very old tree (estimated age at least 1,500 years) and a legendary tree.
+Kamou no Ohkusu is a very old tree (estimated age at least 1,500 years) and a legendary tree.
 Legends about the founding of Kamou and unfortunate love stories are linked to this tree.
-Tree is located in the grounds of Hachiman Jinja – shinto temple.
+The tree is located on the grounds of Hachiman Jinja – Shinto temple.
 Every year in November here takes place festivity Donto Matsuri.

 The tree at the height of 1.3 m has a circumference of 24.22 m (measured in 2001).
-At the ground level the circumference increases to 40 m.
-Tree is enormous, it rises 30 m tall and crown has a diameter of 34 m.
+At the ground level, the circumference increases to 40 m.
+The tree is enormous, it rises 30 m tall and the crown has a diameter of 34 m.

 Kamou no Ohkusu is a national monument of Japan since 1952.
 In 2001 there was built elevated walkway in order to protect the root system.

-Kamou no Ohkusu is included in the following list:
+Kamou no Ohkusu is included in the following article: